Radoje Pajović: Views on Montenegrin independence and identity

 During the interwar period Montenegrin political parties and identity were brutally suppressed by the KSHS/Yugoslav authorities.
 Yugoslavia was invaded and partitioned by the Axis powers during World War II and Montenegro was occupied by Fascist Italy.
 After the outbreak of resistance directed towards the occupiers, a civil war raged across Yugoslavia during World War II between the communist-led Partisans and those aligned with the Axis powers.
 In Montenegro, the latter included the pro-independence Greens and the Serb-chauvinist Chetniks.
 By November 1944, the Italians had capitulated and the Partisans had wrested control of Montenegro from the Germans and the collaborationist forces.
-Pajović has been praised for his objective writing about collaboration with the Axis powers in Montenegro during World War II, which is absent any bias due to his family's active involvement in the struggle against fascism.
+Pajović has been praised for his objective writing about collaboration with the Axis powers in Montenegro during World War II, which is absent any bias despite his family's active involvement in the struggle against fascism.
 (Note: Perošević wrote, "Rjetkost je da neko ko je iz partizanske porodice, ko je emotivno i kao dijete osjećao taj pokret kao svoj, emotivno piše ali bez ostrašćenosti o protivničkoj ideologiji."
 [It is rare that someone who came from a partisan family, and who closely identified with that movement as a child, wrote about the opposing ideology with emotion but not anger.])
 During the 1990s, in the countries that emerged from the dissolution of Yugoslavia, a politically motivated popular trend in historiography was the historical rehabilitation of World War II figures who collaborated with the Axis powers and were involved in massacres of civilians during the war.
 Pajović was one of the historians who refused to engage in historical revisionism in favour of the collaborationist Chetniks.
 When reflecting on the political struggles that followed, he fiercely opposed any attempt to rehabilitate the Chetniks and those that pursued Greater Serbia policies more broadly.
 These included attempts to erect monuments in honor of Puniša Račić and Pavle Đurišić.
 Račić was a Montenegrin Serb politician during the interwar period who murdered three and wounded two more Croat politicians on the floor of the National Assembly of the Kingdom of Serbs, Croats and Slovenes in June 1928, and Đurišić was an Axis collaborator who carried out many massacres in the Sandzak region of Montenegro during World War II.
 Pajović also criticised the 2015 rehabilitation by the Serbian Supreme Court of the World War II Chetnik leader Draža Mihailović which, based on the evidence, Pajović considered unfounded.